QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 ======================================

-The approach to dynamic programming just described is very standard and broadly applicable
+The approach to dynamic programming just described is very standard and broadly applicable.

-For this particular problem, there's also an easier way, which circumvents the need to compute the value function
+For this particular problem, there's also an easier way, which circumvents the need to compute the value function.

-Let :math:`h` denote the value of not accepting a job in this period but then behaving optimally in all subsequent periods
+Let :math:`h` denote the value of not accepting a job in this period but then behaving optimally in all subsequent periods.

 That is,